Staff & Advisory Board

 Melinda Friddell, Director of Development/University Advancement

-Lindsay Miller, Director of Donor and External Relations
+Lindsay Miller, Director of Public and External Relations

 Dot Griffith, Immediate Past President